SidharthArya/SidharthArya/AWESOME-STARS.md

 - [imoneoi/openchat](https://github.com/imoneoi/openchat) - OpenChat: Advancing Open-source Language Models with Imperfect Data
 - [hemansnation/God-Level-Data-Science-ML-Full-Stack](https://github.com/hemansnation/God-Level-Data-Science-ML-Full-Stack) - A collection of scientific methods, processes, algorithms, and systems to build stories & models.
 This roadmap contains 16 Chapters, whether you are a fresher in the field or an experienced profession
 - [xinyu1205/recognize-anything](https://github.com/xinyu1205/recognize-anything) - Code for the Recognize Anything Model (RAM) and Tag2Text Model
 - [AI4Finance-Foundation/FinGPT](https://github.com/AI4Finance-Foundation/FinGPT) - Data-Centric FinGPT.
 Open-source for open finance!
-Revolutionize 🔥    We'll soon release the trained model.
+Revolutionize 🔥    We release the trained model on HuggingFace.
 - [guidance-ai/guidance](https://github.com/guidance-ai/guidance) - A guidance language for controlling large language models.
 - [Deci-AI/super-gradients](https://github.com/Deci-AI/super-gradients) - Easily train or fine-tune SOTA computer vision models with one open source training library.
 The home of Yolo-NAS.
 - [NVIDIA/DeepLearningExamples](https://github.com/NVIDIA/DeepLearningExamples) - State-of-the-Art Deep Learning scripts organized by models - easy to train and deploy with reproducible accuracy and performance on enterprise-grade infrastructure.